SirCharan/ChatBot/README.md

 # Chatbot
- A Machine Learning ALgorithm to automatically reply to a given message
+ A Machine Learning Algorithm utilizing the in-built chatbot library of python to automatically reply to a given message